 What happens if I already have the same products in inFlow?

 Not to worry, there won’t be any duplicates! inFlow looks at the Product Name field (in the file) to determine whether the same item already exists in the program.
 If it doesn’t exist, then inFlow will create them as new items.
 If it does exist, then inFlow will update the details in the program to match the details in the file.

 For example, if there’s already an product named 10201 with a unit price of $10 in the program, then following the example in the image above, the import will update item 10201 to use a unit price of $12.99.

 NOTE: You can change your product names using an import.

 A few things to remember:

-- The product name (Item Name/Code) is a required field in inFlow and must be unique.
+- The Product Name is a required field in inFlow and must be unique.

-- Item Type is a permanent choice in inFlow and cannot be changed.
+- Product Type is a permanent choice in inFlow and cannot be changed.
 If not specified in the import file, it will automatically be set to Stockable.

 - Any information going into one field must all be in the same column, as inFlow can’t import into one field from two columns.